MyHoc/Firewall-with-Python/README.md

 A dashboard provides real-time visualization of network traffic data.
 It shows key metrics such as the number of packets sent per second, IP addresses that have been blocked, and detected worm signatures.
 The dashboard offers an easy-to-read interface for administrators to monitor network activity and take necessary actions.
 Ongoing Development

 This project is actively being developed, with plans for future improvements.
-Upcoming features include more advanced worm signature detection, optimizations to handle larger traffic volumes, and enhanced reporting capabilities.
+Upcoming features include more advanced malware signature detection, optimizations to handle larger traffic volumes, and enhanced reporting capabilities.
 The goal is to create a comprehensive traffic monitoring and security tool that can help prevent network-based attacks and ensure smooth network operation.

 Conclusion